 We get emails all the time from investors asking for advice on which investment strategy to go for, or which to try first.

-After all, when it comes to strategy there are a lot of options to choose from – from serviced flats, buy-to-lets, HMOs, property sourcing and below market value property through to repossessions and property joint ventures.
+After all, when it comes to strategy there are a lot of options to choose from - from serviced accommodation, buy-to-let, HMOs, property sourcing and below market value property through to repossessions and property joint ventures.